puldavid87/CNN_Architectures_Benchmarking_Edge_Devices/README.md

 ### Model Configuration 3:

+This configuration got the lowest scores because when we used the data augmentation technique, just some databases were taken in real-trial conditions and the rest of them were made in controlled environments.
+Therefore, this technique is valuable when the target domain presents challenges related to harsh conditions.
+If the dataset is made in a controlled environment, this technique should be removed.

 | Model |	Birds Detection | 	Waste classification | 	Solar Panels crack detection | 	Tomato illness detection |	Satellite imagery |
 |-------|-------|-----------|---------|----------|------------|
 | Efficient |	0.9189 |	0.8606	| 0.6833	 | 0.917 |	0.78149 |